andrewchambers/trusting-trust/README.md

 ## Tiny C compiler

-This stage builds a lightly patched version of https://bellard.org/tcc/ using the mes c compiler and libc.
+This stage builds a lightly patched version of https://bellard.org/tcc/ version 0.9.26 using the mes c compiler and libc.
 It then uses this tcc to build a simple version of mes libc for its own use.
+Finally we use that version of tcc to build the most recent tcc.

-Tiny C compiler is useful because it implements an assembler and linker that is more compatible with 'proper' compiler tools.
+Note that tiny C compiler is useful because it implements an assembler and linker that is more compatible with 'proper' compiler tools.
+As mescc improves, this stage can be simplified.

 ## cproc, qbe and diet-musl